Get 50% Discount Offer 26 Days

 Practical Examples

-Let’s see some practical examples of using the cd command in terminal on your Linux Servers:
+Let’s see some practical examples of using the cd command in the terminal on your Linux Servers:

 Example 1: Changing to a Specific Directory in Linux